|Malaysia's Free Trade Agreements||

 Types of Rules of Origin

-ROO can be divided into percentage criterion a combination of percentage and process criterion.
+ROO can be divided into percentage criterion, or a combination of percentage and process criterion.

 TRADE FACILITATION IN ASEAN

-Trade facilitation is one of the key strategic measures which supports the free flow of goods for the establishment of a single market and production base when the first ASEAN Economic Community 2015 agreed by the Leaders in 2007.
-Under the AEC 2009-2015, the trade facilitation aimed for a simple, harmonized and standardized trade and customs, processes and procedures which will enhance export competitiveness and facilitate the integration of ASEAN into a single market for goods, services and investments and a single production base.
+Trade facilitation is one of the key strategic measures which support the free flow of goods for the establishment of a single market and production base when the first AEC 2015 was agreed by the Leaders in 2007.
+Under the AEC Blueprint 2009-2015, the trade facilitation aimed for a simple, harmonised and standardised trade and customs, processes and procedures which will enhance export competitiveness and facilitate the integration of ASEAN into a single market for goods, services and investments and a single production base.

 ASEAN Self-Certification Scheme